dr-leo/pandaSDMX/doc/usage.rst

     dsd.dimensions.aslist()
     dsd_response.write().codelist.loc['CURRENCY'].head()

+    The order of dimensions will determine the order of column index levels of the pandas DataFrame (see below).
 The DataFrame representation of the code list for the CURRENCY dimension shows that 'USD' and 'JPY' are valid dimension values.
 We need this information to construct a filter